kraudcloud/cradle/README.md

 there is no runtime loading, so all modules must be built in static. if this is an issue, you could enable loading and bake modules into initrd yourself.

+## bootloader

+Customers who wish to modify bootup will likely prefer a familiar "PC-like" firmware UEFI, so this package provides a chain with OVMF.

+OVMF is significantly slower than the normal uvm boot stage, but offers standard features intentionally missing in uvm.

 ## secret encryption